uvarc/courses/workshops/cloud/README.md

 ## Conclusion

 Congratulations!
+You have successfully done the following in S3:

+* Logged into the AWS Console.
+* Created a storage bucket.
+* Uploaded a file to your bucket.
+* Accessed details about that file.
+* Adjust permissions for a file and make it publicly visible.
+* Accessed the file via a web browser.
+* Deleted a file from your bucket.
+* Used the AWS CLI to perform some of the same functions from the command-line.

-You have successfully done the following:
+Congratulations!
+You have successfully done the following in EC2:

-* Logged into the AWS Console
+* Logged into the AWS Console.
 * Created or imported an SSH key pair.
 * Created an EC2 instance.
 * Customized an EC2 security group.